sbents/serology_SA_KC/README.md

 Demo
 The analysis is separated into two phases, 1) influenza tranmission model and 2) serosolver model for individual-level serology data.

-1) influenza_model: All code needed to generate age-structured SEIRS influenza transmission model and produce relevant figures.
+1) influenza_model: All R code needed to generate age-structured SEIRS influenza transmission model and produce relevant figures.
 Expected outputs and run time: Model generated for tiered and uniform immunity structure time series and age structure compared to observed hospitalization data, 25 min run time.

-  - seattle_flu_model_outputs.R: Provides model code for age-structured compartmental Susceptible-Exposed-Infected-Recovered influenza       transmission model.
+  - seattle_flu_model_outputs.R: Provides R code for age-structured compartmental Susceptible-Exposed-Infected-Recovered influenza
+    transmission model.
+Expected run time: 15 minutes.

   - toy_odin.R: Code required to integrate ordinary differential equations in seattle_flu_model_outputs.R.
 Must be present in R
     environment to run analysis in seattle_flu_model_outputs.R.
+Expected run time: 30 seconds.

   - mixing_75.csv: Characterizes mixing patterns between 75 age classes, in 60 1-month age classes from ages 0-5, and in 5-year age
     bands from ages 5-80.
 Mixing matrix was adapted from Mossing et al. 2008 (10.1371/journal.pmed.0050074).
 Must be present in R environment to run analysis in seattle_flu_model_outputs.R.

-2) serosolver_model: All code needed to produce estimates of boosting and waning rates from South Africa and King County serological data.
-Expected outputs and run time: Figures related to serology and relevant statistical analyses.
+2) serosolver_model: All R code needed to produce estimates of boosting and waning rates from South Africa and King County individual-level serological data.
+Expected outputs: Figures related to serology and relevant statistical analyses on serological data.

-  - King_County_Serosolver.R: Code to produce boosting and waning estimates for one sample antigen using the Serosolver model on King        County serology data.
+  - King_County_Serosolver.R: R Code to produce boosting and waning estimates for one sample antigen using the Serosolver model on King      County serology data.
 Example code provided for cross-sectional pediatric serology and adult paired serology separately.
-Simulated
-    data provided to run the model in King_County_simulated_dat.csv.
+Simulated       data provided to run the model in King_County_simulated_dat.csv.
+Expected run time: 30 minutes for one antigen, ~2 day for all
+    antigens on a standard desktop.

+  - South_Africa_Serosolver.R: R Code to produce boosting and waning estimates for one sample antigen using the Serosolver model on          South Africa PHIRST serology.
+Simulated data provided to run the model in South_Africa_simulated_dat.csv.
+Expected run time: 30          minutes for one antigen, ~1 day for all antigens on a standard desktop.

-  - South_Africa_Serosolver.R --> Set up for running serosolver model on one antigen using PHIRST South Africa data serology_manuscript_analysis_plots.R --> Code to produce all serology figures and run statistical analyses
+   - serology_manuscript_analysis_plots.R: R Code to produce all figures for serology and run relevant statistical analyses.
+Expected run time: 15 minutes.

+Instructions
+1. Run South_Africa_Serosolver.R and King_County_Serosolver.R to produce boosting and waning estimates from individual-level serology.
+2. Visaulize serosolver outputs and conduct relevant statisitcal tests using serology_manuscript_analysis_plots.R.
+3. Load in toy_odin.R and mixing_75.csv to R environment.
+4. Run seattle_flu_model_outputs.R to produce estimates for SEIRS influenza transmission model and plot against observed hospitalization data.